mped-oticon/debian_foreign/README.md

 OK but this is my personal one, https://hub.docker.com/r/mpedoticon/debian_foreign/ .
 Disclaimer: Not production ready!
 I may change this image into a banana if I feel like it.

+## How to

+Currently you do need this git cheked out first.
+Steps to run:
+  1. Git clone this.
+  2. Read through what `payload.sh` does, before you run it under a privileged Docker :)
+  3. Run: `sudo docker run --privileged -v ${PWD}:/this_dir -it  mpedoticon/debian_foreign bash -x /this_dir/payload.sh`